-Create additional taxable value attributable to new private investment in projects totaling approximately \$1,290,239,340 over the term of the District.
+• Create additional taxable value attributable to new private investment in projects totaling approximately \$1,290,239,340 over the term of the District.

-The District's taxable value has increased approximately \$438,506,100 since its inception (41% of the goal).
+The District's taxable value has increased approximately \$341,794,948 since its inception (26% of the goal).
 Completed projects include several apartments (Sylvan Thirty, Meridian Kessler Park, Pike (Alta) West Commerce, Alta Yorktown, Broadstone Ltd, Alexan West Dallas, Lincoln Kessler Park, and Magnolia on Pollard) as well as a variety of retail and commercial projects including Metro Paws Animal Hospital, 7-11, Comerica banking center, Aldi grocery store, and the Sylvan Thirty retail center.

 Attract new, higher density, private development in the Fort Worth Avenue TIF District totaling approximately 1,033,910 square feet of retail space and 9,444 residential units including townhome, multi-family, single-family, and condominium projects.
 Note that only significant developments are included in this report and therefore the actual retail square footage and residential unit count is higher than reported.
+Projects such as the storage facility, 7-11 and the 24-Hour Fitness that is under construction add to the amount of new, private development but not included in the TIF District annual report.

-Since its inception, 199,392 square feet of retail and restaurant space has been completed within the District.
-This represents 19.3% of the goal.
+Since its inception 168,104 square feet of commercial, office, retail and restaurant space has been completed within the District.
+This represents 16.3% of the goal.

-Residential development continues to grow the District area's population with 2,816 completed, under construction and approved residential units.
-This represents 29.8% of the goal.
+Residential development continues to grow the District area's population with 2,670 completed and under construction residential units.
+This represents 28.3% of the goal.